flipperdevices/flipperzero-firmware/documentation/file_formats/SubGhzFileFormats.md

 For RAW files, 2 fields are required:

 - **Protocol**, must be `RAW`
-- **RAW_Data**, contains an array of timings, specified in microseconds Values must be non-zero, start with a positive number, and interleaved (change sign with each value).
+- **RAW_Data**, contains an array of timings, specified in microseconds.
+Values must be non-zero, start with a positive number, and interleaved (change sign with each value).
 Up to 512 values per line.
 Can be specified multiple times to store multiple lines of data.

 Example of RAW data:

     Protocol: RAW
     RAW_Data: 29262 361 -68 2635 -66 24113 -66 11 ...

-Long payload not fitting into internal memory buffer and consisting of short duration timings (< 10us) may not be read fast enough from the SD card.
+A long payload that doesn't fit into the internal memory buffer and consists of short duration timings (< 10us) may not be read fast enough from the SD card.
 That might cause the signal transmission to stop before reaching the end of the payload.
 Ensure that your SD Card has good performance before transmitting long or complex RAW payloads.

 ### BIN_RAW Files

 BinRAW `.sub` files and `RAW` files both contain data that has not been decoded by any protocol.
 However, unlike `RAW`, `BinRAW` files only record a useful repeating sequence of durations with a restored byte transfer rate and without broadcast noise.
 These files can emulate nearly all static protocols, whether Flipper knows them or not.

-- Usually, you have to receive the signal a little longer so that Flipper accumulates sufficient data for correct analysis.
+- Usually, you have to receive the signal a little longer so that Flipper accumulates sufficient data to analyze it correctly.

 For `BinRAW` files, the following parameters are required and must be aligned to the left: